dkomni/machine-learning-overview/README.md

 # An Overview of Machine Learning Techniques

 Basics of machine learning techniques are presented along with a *restricted Boltzmann machine (RBM)* for *generative modeling* on *Fashion-MNIST* using Python.
+Also, a *generative adversarial network (GAN)* is implemented that generates synthetic data that resemble MNIST handwritten digits.
 This work was conducted at the context of my thesis preparation in Electrical & Computer Engineer at Technical University of Crete (TUC), Greece.

 ![alt text](https://github.com/dkomni/machine-learning-overview/blob/master/deep_nn.png)